r3ndl3r/stashpage.html/README.md

 * **Drag & Drop**: Easily rearrange categories to your liking in edit mode.
 * **Import/Export**: Back up your configuration to a JSON file or move it to another browser with ease via the settings menu.
 * **Responsive Design**: Looks great on both desktop and mobile devices.
-* **CSS-Only Background**: A beautiful, animated gradient background with no external image requests.

 ### [LIVE DEMO](https://r3ndl3r.github.io/stashpage/stashpage.html)